 Import any type of file into your catalog and manage the files just like photos—PDFs, GIFs, Word and Excel documents, audio files, videos whose format isn’t recognized by Lightroom.
 Assign ratings, captions, keywords, and other metadata to the files and add them to collections.
 Quickly open them in their default Windows / Mac editing program.

 Quickly switch to any folder or collection from any module (Develop, Map, Print, …).
 Go back to previous source, filter, and selection combinations (the way Lightroom’s back button should really work).
 Synchronize smart collections with the Lightroom cloud.
 Find and publish changes to multiple published collections at once.
 Go to All Photographs with a keyboard shortcut.
 Auto Stack photos more flexibly.

 PSB Quick Look

 Fast previews and thumbnails in Finder for Photoshop PSB and PSD files.
 Twenty times faster than the default Quick Look for very large files.

 Provides debugging tools for plugin development, including an interactive debugger and a pretty printer for Lua values.

 About me: I’m a retired software engineer who’s been developing Lightroom plugins since 2010.
 I eat my own dog food, using these plugins with my personal Lightroom catalogs.
-As a long-time moderator in the Adobe Community forum, the Adobe Feedback forum, and the Lightroom Queen forum, I stay in touch with Lightroom users of all stripes, from novices to sophisticated hobbyists to professionals.
+As a long-time moderator in the Adobe Community forums and the Lightroom Queen forum, I stay in touch with Lightroom users of all stripes, from novices to sophisticated hobbyists to professionals.

 If you have questions, suggestions, or bug reports, please contact me at firstname.lastname@example.org.